FrancescoAmbrogi/my-academic-site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate in Mechanical Engineering
+role: Ph.D. in Mechanical Engineering

 # Organizations/Affiliations to show in About widget
 organizations: